ecigwegbu/kubernetes/README.md

 Updates and upgrades are expected in the near future, with more formal documentation.

 Note: For system requirements and important usage formation, please PLEASE READ THE GUIDANCE NOTES at the top of the Vagrantfile.
-As a minimum, for the default cluster with a control plane and two worker nodes, you will require a Windows PC with at leaset 4 CPUs and 40GB of free disk space.
+As a minimum, for the default cluster with a control plane and two worker nodes, you will require a Windows PC with at leaset 6 CPUs, 10 GB RAM and 50 GB of free disk space.
+Adjust your cluster size based on your system resources.
+(For a basic PC with 4 CPUs and 8 GB RAM, you could probably handle a cluster with one control plane host and one worker node.)

 To log into your cluster after the provisioning, use Putty and ssh into the control plane (192.168.56.30) as user 'ansible' and initial password 'ansible'.
 Then to view your cluster run: